oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GConf is a system for storing application preferences.
 It is intended for user preferences; not configuration of something like Apache, or arbitrary data storage.

-**URL**
+**More Information**

 https://developer.gnome.org/gconf/